 A legal translation service not only helps with the “duty to read” presumption, it fixes it entirely.
 If you have a seasoned legal translator available to help you any time you have a non-English speaking client, then you have the resources to make sure that your client will understand a contract by having it translated for them.
 Further, if you are at the litigation stage, it is highly likely that a client who has difficulty with English will understand, and be able to make informed decisions, about the lawsuit with the help of an experienced legal translator or interpreter.

-For help with the translation of contracts, documents, and other legal materials, you need look no further than All Language Alliance, Inc. at 303-470-9555.
-Our legal translators and interpreters for lawyers provide the reliable service you need to get accurate, professional translations done right the first time.
+For help with the translation of contracts, documents, international ediscovery, and other legal materials, you need look no further than All Language Alliance, Inc. at 303-470-9555.
+Our legal translators and interpreters for lawyers and litigation provide the reliable service you need to get accurate, professional translations done right the first time.
 Call us today to reserve an Oromo interpreter, a Tigrinya interpreter, a Mandarin interpreter, a Bengali interpreter, a Russian interpreter, an Amharic interpreter, a Korean interpreter, a Cantonese interpreter, a Somali interpreter, a Punjabi interpreter, a Nepali interpreter, a Vietnamese interpreter, a Spanish interpreter, or any other language interpreter for legal interpretation on-site and via Zoom video conferencing to comply with the contract law’s “duty to read a contract” provision.